Smile: Non-Duchenne smile

 A non-Duchenne smile involves only the zygomatic major muscle.
-According to Messenger et. al. "Research with adults initially indicated that joy was indexed by generic smiling, any smiling involving the raising of the lip corners by the zygomatic major ....
+According to Messenger et al., "Research with adults initially indicated that joy was indexed by generic smiling, any smiling involving the raising of the lip corners by the zygomatic major ....
 More recent research suggests that smiling in which the muscle around the eye contracts, raising the cheeks high (Duchenne smiling), is uniquely associated with positive emotion."

 The "Pan Am smile", also known as the "Botox smile", is the name given to a fake smile, in which only the zygomatic major muscle is voluntarily contracted to show politeness.
 It is named after the now-defunct airline Pan American World Airways, whose flight attendants would always flash every passenger the same perfunctory smile.
 Botox was introduced for cosmetic use in 2002.
-Chronic use of Botox injections to deal with eye wrinkle can result in the paralysis of the small muscles around the eyes, preventing the appearance of a Duchenne smile.
+Chronic use of Botox injections to deal with eye wrinkles can result in paralysis of the small muscles around the eyes, preventing the appearance of a Duchenne smile.

-In animals
+Other animals

-In animals, the baring of teeth is often used as a threat or warning display—known as a snarl—or a sign of submission.
+In other animals, the baring of teeth is often used as a threat or warning display—known as a snarl—or a sign of submission.
 For chimpanzees, it can also be a sign of fear.
 However, not all animal displays of teeth convey negative acts or emotions.
 For example, Barbary macaques demonstrate an open mouth display as a sign of playfulness, which likely has similar roots and purposes as the human smile.